-Goldman Sachs 10,000 Small Businesses Fellows is connecting small businesses and historically underrepresented college students through paid, semester-long internships.
+Goldman Sachs 10,000 Small Businesses Fellows was a pilot program that connected small businesses and historically underrepresented college students through paid, semester-long internships.

 Applications are no longer being accepted.

-In Fall 2021, Goldman Sachs piloted 10,000 Small Businesses Fellows as an innovative internship experience.
-It is supporting small businesses in reaching their business goals and investing in the professional growth of local talent.
-The early findings have been overwhelmingly positive and affirm the case for continued ways to connect small businesses to resources and new talent pipelines.
+In Fall 2021, Goldman Sachs began piloting 10,000 Small Businesses Fellows as an innovative internship experience.
+It supported small businesses in reaching their business goals and investing in the professional growth of local talent.
+The early findings were overwhelmingly positive and affirmed the case for continued ways to connect small businesses to resources and new talent pipelines.

 At the same time, many college students express a lack of accessibility to real-world experience to navigate professional careers, even as they finish their academic experiences.

-Goldman Sachs 10,000 Small Businesses Fellows is about bringing together these students and small businesses to solve educational and workforce needs.
+Goldman Sachs 10,000 Small Businesses Fellows was about bringing together these students and small businesses to solve educational and workforce needs.

-As an extension of the existing 10,000 Small Businesses program — which provides educational and capital support to small business owners — this new focus on workforce needs ensures durable growth into the future.
+As an extension of the existing 10,000 Small Businesses program — which provides educational and capital support to small business owners — this pilot’s focus on workforce needs ensured durable growth into the future.